-You can delete a topic by either using the Message Brokers Toolkit or by using the Configuration Manager Proxy Java API.
-This topic describes how to use the Message Brokers Toolkit.
+You can delete a topic by using either the Message Broker Toolkit or the Configuration Manager Proxy Java API.

+This topic describes how to use the Message Broker Toolkit.
 For information about how to use the Configuration Manager Proxy (CMP), see Developing applications using the CMP and Class com.ibm.broker.config.proxy.TopicProxy.